SweetsNSavories/InAppNotificationPCF/README.md

 ## Publishing to Gallery

 Before publishing, remove any hardcoded secrets and ensure `.env` is excluded from source control.

-# InAppNotificationPCF

-## Overview
-A robust Power Apps Component Framework (PCF) control for Dataverse, designed to deliver, display, and manage in-app notifications.
-This control supports secure environment variable lookup, publisher-agnostic logic, recipient resolution, and integrates with Microsoft Graph for advanced scenarios.
-It is built for easy adoption by developers and customers.

-For more information about in-app notifications in Dataverse, see [Microsoft Docs: Send in-app notifications within model-driven apps](https://learn.microsoft.com/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications).

 ## Screenshots